-Whilst Spiralite ductwork delivers significant energy savings during the operation of HVAC systems compared to standard steel duct and lagging systems, it is the reduced ongoing operational costs of cleaning, maintenance and repairs that makes a real difference to day-to-day management and delivers better air quality for users.
+Whilst Spiralite ductwork delivers significant energy savings during the operation of HVAC systems, it is the reduced ongoing operational costs of cleaning, maintenance and repairs that makes a real difference to day-to-day management and delivers better air quality for users.

 Ideally suited to a moist or chemically hostile environment, Spiralite has both outer and inner layers that do not deteriorate in quality or performance.
 The core phenolic insulation panel is impervious to damage from moisture, unlike metal ducting, so Spiralite does not have to be specially treated before installation and this makes it a high quality, cost effective option.